 Wampler Mini Ego

 The Wampler Mini Ego is a small, voltage-controlled effects box which has volume, blend and sustain dials.
-These allow you to maintain some of your original signal, while still reaping the benefits of compression in terms of dynamic control and increased sustain.
+These allow you to maintain some of your original signals, while still reaping the benefits of compression in terms of dynamic control and increased sustain.

 It also has a tone switch and an attack switch.
 These allow you to quickly boost your high or low-end frequencies and to alter how quickly the compression kicks in.